rockettheme/docs/Docs/joomla/platform/understanding.md

 The Two Sides of Joomla
 ======
-Joomla isn't just a platform on which the content intended for your visitors to engage with your content is displayed.
+Joomla isn't just a platform on which content  is displayed.
 It's also an incredible platform for site management and content creation.
 It's because of this dual-purpose nature of Joomla that much of its components are actually split between the visitors area of your site and the **Administrator** area.

 (image of frontend and backend interfaces, side-by-side)